unicframework/docs/Libraries/Validator.md

     'email' => 'Please enter valid email address.', 'rules' => [
       'available' => 'Email is already registered.',
-      'active' => 'Your account has been blocked.'
+      'blocked' => 'Your account has been blocked.'
     ]
   ]
 ]);